letsencrypt/website/docs/rate-limits.md

 Revoking certificates does not reset rate limits, because the resources used to issue those certificates have already been consumed.

+We will soon (January 2016) introduce a **Failed Validation** limit of 5 failures per account, per hostname, per hour.
+This limit will be higher on staging so you can use staging to debug connectivity problems.

-We have also recently (December 2016) introduced a rate limit on overall request volume.
-The "new-reg", "new-authz" and "new-cert" endpoints have an **Overall Request Per Second** rate limit of 20 requests per second.
-All other endpoints have a rate limit of 2000 requests per second.
+The "new-reg", "new-authz" and "new-cert" endpoints have an **Overall Requests** limit of 20 per second.
+All other endpoints have an Overall Requests limit of 2000 per second.

 We have two other limits that you're very unlikely to run into.

-You can create a maximum of 500 **Registrations per IP Address** per 3 hours.
+You can create a maximum of 500 **Accounts per IP Address** per 3 hours.
 Hitting this rate limit is very rare.

 You can have a maximum of 300 **Pending Authorizations** on your account.
 Hitting